 Whether concerns about alcohol abuse are warranted or not can be unclear; with Soberlink, law professionals obtain court-admissible documentation detailing the role alcohol plays in a child custody case.
 If Soberlink data reveals alcohol abuse is present, the courts may deter from granting sole custody or visitation rights to the struggling parent.

-“[Before Soberlink,] If one parent thought the other was drinking and jeopardizing a child’s safety, they could ask the court to order a urine test to prove their suspicions.
+“[Before Soberlink,] If one parent thought the other was drinking and jeopardizing a child’s safety, they could ask the court to order a urine test to prove alcohol consumption and therefore, support their suspicions.
 It was cumbersome and it was difficult.
 If the urine test came back negative, the parent who asked for it had to pay for it, and there were only so many allowed per month.
-There was a question as to whether or not the parent insisting on the test was actually worried about the other’s drinking or if they were trying to punish them,” Hardy says.
-“There was not a good method that I was aware of prior to Soberlink.”
+There was a question as to whether or not the parent insisting on the test was actually worried about the other’s drinking or if they were trying to use alcohol abuse allegations to punish them,” Hardy says.
+“There was not a good method that I was aware of for proving a parent’s sobriety prior to Soberlink.”

-One client shares the impact that Soberlink had on her child custody case when her capabilities as a parent were being contested.
-“My attorney and I asked for a more reliable testing method.
-The only thing the judge would accept was an ankle bracelet to monitor sobriety, which was unacceptable to me.
-Research led my attorney to propose Soberlink as an alternative.
+One client shares the impact that Soberlink had on her child custody and alcohol case when her capabilities as a parent were being contested.
+“My attorney and I asked the judge for a more reliable alcohol testing method.
+The only thing the judge would accept was an ankle bracelet to prove sobriety, which was unacceptable to me.
+Research led my attorney to propose Soberlink remote alcohol monitoring as an alternative.
 We proved to the judge that I was sober using dozens of consecutive Compliant Soberlink tests, even in the face of yet another false positive from the lab.”

 Including Alcohol Monitoring in the Parenting Plan

 If alcohol abuse is a concern in a Family Law custody case, including a clause or provision for alcohol monitoring can be a vital component of a co-parenting agreement.
-More advanced than alternative options, Soberlink provides peace of mind through an FDA-cleared solution that includes automated facial recognition, tamper detection, and documented court-admissible results.
+More advanced than alternative options, Soberlink provides peace of mind to judges, concerned parties, and Family Law professionals through an FDA-cleared solution that includes automated facial recognition, tamper detection, and documented court-admissible results.
 Used as a tool in Addiction Recovery, Soberlink can help alcoholic parents on their recovery journey prove their sobriety.
 For many, knowing that they have to take a test later that may influence custody arrangements or their attorney’s ability to represent them, can help keep them accountable and motivated.
-Instead of random testing, which is often used for alternative methods, Soberlink’s scheduled testing promotes structure and accountability while reducing testing anxiety.
+Instead of random alcohol testing, which is often used for alternative methods, Soberlink’s scheduled testing promotes structure and accountability while reducing testing anxiety.

-If Soberlink is involved in a court order, families and attorneys should be advised that a Soberlink Family Law Order Form must be completed and included.
+If Soberlink is involved in a court order by a judge, families and attorneys should be advised that a Soberlink Family Law Order Form must be completed and included.
 To ensure agreements are legally enforceable and to avoid vagueness or ambiguity in terminology, the following questions from the Soberlink Order Language Outline should be reviewed and considered with your attorney or legal representation beforehand: